 BPMC (est. 2009) creates quality custom psychotronic modified glitch video art devices for creative types.
 A collaborative capitalist enterprise forged between man (Big Pauper) & machine.
 BPMC is based out of Portland, OR in the United Snakes.

-BPMC (est. 2009) creates psychotronic custom-modified & manufactured glitch video art devices for creative types.
-A collaborative capitalist enterprise forged between man (Big Pauper) & machine.
+BPMC (est. 2009) is the world's longest running glitch video enterprise.
+BPMC creates psychotronic custom-modified & manufactured glitch video art devices for creative types.
+BPMC is an anti-capitalist capitalist enterprise forged between man (Big Pauper) & machine.
 BPMC is based out of Portland, OR in the United Snakes.